timLP79/cs408-mini-lab/README.md

 2. Click **Settings**
 3. Scroll to **Approved Integrations** and click **+ New Access Token**
 4. Set a purpose (e.g. "CS408 CLI") and an expiry date, then click **Generate Token**
-5. Copy the token immediately — Canvas will only show it once
+5. Copy the token immediately.
+Canvas will only show it once

 ### 4. Run the tool